 As good a man as Farmer is, he’s not the only one who cares deeply about helping others.
 People like Père Lafontant are an important rebuttal to the idea of Farmer as a “white savior” of the Haitians.
 Lafontant is just (or almost) as concerned with helping the people of Haiti as Farmer is—he just doesn’t have the same resources and connections.
 It’s also notable that so many of the humanitarians in this book are priests: whether they literally believe in God or not, they consider Catholicism a personal mandate to help others.

 Farmer admired Père Lafontant for his calm leadership.
 Under his supervision, engineers established a pipe system.
 Farmer was able to help Lafontant by showing him his census information.
-Farmer had found the optimum way to target malaria, tuberculosis, and malaria—three of the deadliest diseases in Haiti.
+Farmer had found the optimum way to target malaria, tuberculosis, and typhoid—three of the deadliest diseases in Haiti.
 Farmer was also inspired by Lafontant’s holistic approach to improving the community.
 Where a typical doctor would have just tried to increase vaccinations, Farmer—influenced by Lafontant—wanted to wipe out institutionalized poverty, the root cause of sickness in Haiti.

 When Farmer fights disease, he takes an holistic view of the problem.
 Instead of just treating individual cases of HIV or malaria, he uses his research, his rapport with patients, and his anthropological training to attack the root cause of the problem.
 This involves acknowledging some harsh truths, however: for one, that traditional healthcare in Haiti simply doesn’t do very much to fight the problem.